fuji-fabric/fuji-fabric.github.io/docs/02-Modules/chat.history.md

 ## Overview
 :::module
+  This module does:

-  This module will store chat message as history.
+  1. Stores chat messages as history.

-  And send them to the player joined the server.
+  2. Delivers them to players when they join the server.

 :::